 The actuarial balance is also the difference between the income rate and the cost rate.
-(The income rate is the present value of annual income plus the initial trust fund balance, divided by the present value of GDP or of taxable payroll, over the 75-year period.
-The cost rate is the present value of annual outlays plus the present value of a year's worth of benefits at the end of the period, divided by the present value of GDP or of taxable payroll over the same period.)
+The income rate is the present value of annual income plus the initial trust fund balance, divided by the present value of GDP or of taxable payroll, over the 75-year period.
+The cost rate is the present value of annual outlays plus the present value of a year's worth of benefits at the end of the period, divided by the present value of GDP or of taxable payroll over the same period.
 A negative actuarial balance is called an actuarial deficit.

 The Social Security Administration calculates the benefit paid to a retired worker who claims benefits at the full retirement age or to a disabled worker using its benefit formula.
-That formula is applied to retired workers' average indexed monthly earnings (AIME)-a measure of their average taxable monthly earnings over their 35 highest-earning years.
+That formula is applied to workers' average indexed monthly earnings (AIME)-a measure of their average taxable monthly earnings over their 35 highest-earning years.
 AIMEs are separated into three brackets using two threshold amounts, or bend points.
-In calendar year 2022, the first bend point is \$1,024 and the second is \$6,172.
+In calendar year 2023, the first bend point is \$1,115, and the second is \$6,721.
 AIMEs in the three brackets are multiplied by 90 percent, 32 percent, and 15 percent, respectively, to calculate the primary insurance amount (PIA), with the largest factor applying to the lowest AIME bracket.
 The benefit formula is thus progressive; that is, because PIA factors are larger for lower earnings brackets, the benefit is larger as a share of lifetime earnings for someone with a lower AIME than it is for someone with a higher AIME.

 Initial annual benefits for retired workers are the benefits people receive the first year they claim them.
-For this report, the Congressional Budget Office computed such benefits for all people who are eligible and who have not yet claimed any other Social Security benefits.
+To remove the effects of inflation on initial benefits, the Congressional Budget Office used the GDP price index for all goods and services included in GDP.
+For this report, the agency computed initial benefits for all people who are eligible and who have not yet claimed any other Social Security benefits.
 All workers are assumed to claim benefits at age 65, and all amounts are net of income taxes paid on benefits.

 The initial replacement rate for retired workers is the initial annual benefit amount measured as a percentage of workers' preretirement earnings.
-For this report, preretirement earnings are defined as the average of the last five years of substantial earnings before age 62.
-(Substantial earnings are annual earnings amounting to at least half of a worker's average indexed annual earnings-that is, average annual earnings over that person's lifetime, adjusted for changes in average wages.)
+For this report, preretirement earnings are defined as the average of the last five years of substantial earnings before age 62.1 (Substantial earnings are annual earnings amounting to at least half of a worker's average indexed annual earnings-that is, average annual earnings over that person's lifetime, adjusted for changes in average wages.)
 The preretirement earnings are adjusted to account for price increases and thus reflect the purchasing power of earnings over time.
 Replacement rates are computed for all individuals who are eligible to claim retirement benefits at age 62 and who have not yet claimed any other benefit.
-To capture only those individuals with significant attachment to the labor force, workers with fewer than 20 years of earnings that are above 10 percent of average wages in the total economy in each year are excluded.
+To take account of only those individuals with significant attachment to the labor force, workers with fewer than 20 years of earnings that are above 10 percent of average wages in the total economy in each year are excluded.
 All workers are assumed to claim benefits at age 65.
-All amounts are net of income taxes paid on benefits.
+All amounts are net of income taxes paid on benefits and credited to the Old-Age and Survivors Insurance (OASI) Trust Fund.

 Initial annual benefits for disabled workers are the benefits people receive in the first year after being awarded Disability Insurance benefits.
-All amounts are net of income taxes paid on benefits.
+To remove the effects of inflation, CBO used the GDP price index for all goods and services included in GDP.
+All amounts are net of income taxes paid on benefits and credited to the Disability Insurance (DI) Trust Fund.